opiyodon/trikl3/README.md

 4. **Application Tracking**: Students can track the status of their internship applications through the platform.

-5. **Networking Events**: Information about upcoming networking events and the ability to RSVP.

-6. **Mentorship Program**: A feature to connect students with industry professionals for guidance and advice.

 ## Deployment

 The project is deployed on Vercel.
 To deploy your own instance: